fill

 Credential stuffing uses breached password databases to try known username/password pairs at scale.
 Detection is key here — look for many accounts being tried from the same IP, or unusually rapid login attempts.
 This is behavioral detection, not vulnerability prevention.

 Once attackers get in, they need to execute code.
 This section covers how they run malicious commands through your application.
+Once they're past the wall, they need to set something off inside; this is when an attacker plants the charge.

 Command injection is when user input ends up in an OS command.
 Exploitation for client execution targets the user's browser or client application.
 Process injection is more advanced — injecting code into running processes.
 As developers, we mostly encounter T1059.